-Timing: The candidate may submit his/her portfolio no later than the first day of the spring semester of the academic year in which he or she has accrued or will accrue the equivalent of six years of full-time service in his/her current rank.
+21.12.4 Timing: The candidate should declare his/her intention to stand for promotion in May preceding the spring in which the promotion review will take place (see Academic Master Calendar for each year’s specific deadline).
+The candidate may submit his/her portfolio to the Department Chair no later than the first day of the spring semester of the academic year in which he or she has accrued or will accrue the equivalent of six years of full-time-equivalent service in his/her current rank.
 The review process will be conducted during the spring semester of that academic year; resulting promotions will be effective on the following September 1st.
-The candidate will be notified of the Provost’s decision no later than August 15 of the summer after the academic year in which the review takes place.
-In the exceptional circumstance that an unanticipated change to an NTT’s expected spring workload results in a delay in his/her reaching the equivalent of six years of full-time service, the promotion review will be deferred to the following spring
+The candidate will be notified of the Provost’s decision no later than August 15th of the summer after the academic year in which the review has taken place.
+In the exceptional circumstance that an unanticipated change to an NTT’s expected spring workload results in a delay in his/her reaching the equivalent of six years of full-time-equivalent service, the promotion review will be deferred to the following spring.

-Effective Date of Promotion: The promotion of a successful candidate will take effect on September 1 of the academic year following the Provost’s decision.
+21.12.5 Effective Date of Promotion: The promotion of a successful candidate will take effect on September 1st of the academic year following the Provost’s decision.